azazdeaz/react-theme/README.md

 Simple inline style manager for the organized and customizable css styles in React.
 If you know [material-ui](https://github.com/callemall/material-ui) it's similar to the [ThemeManager](http://material-ui.com/#/customization/themes) but more general.

-[Here is an example](https://github.com/azazdeaz/react-matterkit/tree/master/src/styles/sources) about managing the styles with react-theme.
+[Here is an example](https://github.com/azazdeaz/react-matterkit/tree/master/src/styles/sources) about managing a set of styles with react-theme and [Radium](https://github.com/FormidableLabs/radium).

 It isn't handle pseudo selectors, prefixing, media queries, or convert to CSS but works well with other libraries who does.
 (I'm using it with [Radium](https://github.com/FormidableLabs/radium))